Oceanir

 Cost structure: free vs metered vs subscription

 Google Lens is free.
 Picarta starts at $15.90 for 20 searches and scales to $59.90 for 100, with per-call API metering at $0.90.
-Oceanir D1 is free for the surface scan, Starter is $10/month for 30 credits, Pro is $39/month for 100 credits with API included.
-For curiosity lookups, Lens wins on price.
-For a developer pipeline that needs a coordinate, Picarta's metered API works.
-For a team that needs coordinates plus evidence at predictable subscription pricing, Oceanir is the only one that ships both.
+Oceanir D1 is free for the surface scan, Starter is $10/month for 30 credits, and Pro is $39/month for 100 workflow credits.
+API integrations are reviewed separately.

 Pricing comparison